pradeepkumar00/Pyramid-assessment-of-seashore-networks/README.md

 You must only submit the folder/file mentioned in the subject, which will contain all the necessary prototypes you might need.
 All those files must be at the root of your repository.

 Only the following libc functions are allowed : malloc(3), free(3) and write(2), and their usage is restricted.
-See below.